Michael Massey Preview, Player Props: Royals vs. Mariners

-On Wednesday, Michael Massey (.487 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:10 PM ET.
+On Thursday, Michael Massey (hitting .317 in his past 10 games) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 2:10 PM ET.

-In his most recent game, he strung together three hits (going 3-for-5 with two RBI) against the Mariners.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Mariners.

 Michael Massey Game Info & Props vs. the Mariners